erankitcs/AWS_ASG_Serverless_InstanceRefresh/README.md

 ### Pre Setup
 Update terraform_iac/inputs.tfvars file with below details
 1. Your Repository Name
+2. Owner of the Repository
-2. AWS Profile which has access to deploy resources.
+3. AWS Profile which has access to deploy resources.
-3. Git Hub token.
+4. Git Hub token.
 It can any secret string.
-4. Region
+5. Region
-5. Email Ids for notification (Inform of string seperated by ,)
+6. Email Ids for notification (Inform of string seperated by ,)
-6. OauthToken generated from your Github account.
+7. OauthToken generated from your Github account.
-7. VPC Id
+8. VPC Id
-8. A base AMI for intial deployment of ASG.
+9. A base AMI for intial deployment of ASG.
 It will be used in Packer as base ami.
-9. Key Pair for EC2 instances.
+10. Key Pair for EC2 instances.

 ### Run Terraform to deploy Web ASG and serverless setup to automation for ASG instance refresh.
 - cd terraform_iac